jaywink/socialhome/docs/installation/docker.rst

 the extracted frontend files via your chosen web server.

 The frontend packages can be found at https://codeberg.org/socialhome/-/packages/generic/socialhome-ui

-Backend memory requirements
-'''''''''''''''''''''''''''

-On average the container will require approximately 360mb of RAM plus approx 75mb per RQ worker.
-The default RQ worker count is 1 though on a busy instance you may need many more.
-The amount of RQ workers can be controlled with the environment variable ``RQWORKER_NUM``.
-The default daphne worker count is also 1 and can be controlled with the ``DAPHNE_WORKER_NUM`` environment variable.

 Routing to the backend
 ''''''''''''''''''''''